Gogi2016/Assignment_2/README.md

     - In each epoch, the weights were adjusted to minimize the loss function, with the learning rate being a hyperparameter influencing the speed of convergence.

 4. **Evaluation**:
-    - After training, the model’s accuracy was tested using the predicted value of `y` for `x = 5`.
+    - After training, the model’s accuracy was tested using the predicted value of "y" for "x = 5".
     - The predicted result was compared against the actual data to assess the quality of the model.

 ## Results and Evaluation